Matmul High-level API Enabling L2 Cache Tiling

 Case Study

-This case demonstrates the effect of L2 cache data splitting on operator performance when the total amount of input and output data during Matmul computation exceeds the L2 cache size.
-For details about the complete example of enabling L2 cache splitting, see operator sample for L2 cache splitting.
+This case shows how L2 cache data tiling improves operator performance when the total size of input and output data exceeds the L2 cache size during Matmul computation.
+For details about the complete example of enabling L2 cache data tiling, see operator sample for L2 cache splitting.

 In this case, the L2 cache size of the AI Processor is 192 MB, and the pure read bandwidth of the L2 cache is about three to four times that of the GM, which is a large gap.
-When the same amount of data is moved in or out, accessing data in the L2 cache is faster than accessing data in the GM.
-If the data to be accessed is not in the L2 cache, the GM needs to be accessed for read/write, resulting in low bandwidth utilization.
-As a result, the data movement becomes the performance bottleneck of the entire operator running process.
+When the same size of data is moved in or out, accessing data in the L2 cache is faster than accessing data in the GM.
+If the data cannot hit the L2 cache, that is, the data to be accessed is not in the L2 cache, GM needs to be accessed for read and write operations.
+As a result, the bandwidth utilization is low, and the data moving-in or moving-out of the operator becomes a performance bottleneck in the entire running process of the operator.

-- Application scenarios of enabling L2 cache splitting
+- Application scenarios of enabling L2 cache data tilting

-The total amount of input and output data exceeds the L2 cache size.
+The size of input and output data exceeds the L2 cache size.

 The operator specifications are as follows.